-Patients who wish to provide feedback by completing an onsite patient feedback form or verbally can do so to any the Southlake Academic Family Health Team Executive Director or designate.
+Patients who wish to provide feedback by completing an onsite patient feedback form or verbally can do so to any the Southlake Academic Family Health Team member.
+This information will then be shared with the Executive Director or designate.

 Patients who provide formal feedback will receive acknowledgement of their feedback, along with any resulting actions based on concerns or complaints that were submitted.